 Loch Ness, Inverness-shire

 The longest, deepest and most famous of all Scottish lochs, Loch Ness is a sight to behold and a place to experience.
-With acres and acres of unspoilt, forested glens and low mountains, there is tons to explore in this area, in addition to the longstanding tradition of Nessie-hunting – the search for the mythical monster ostensibly trawling the depths of the loch, which is perhaps the best known Scottish legend abroad.
+With acres and acres of unspoilt, forested glens and low mountains, there are tons to explore in this area, including the longstanding tradition of Nessie-hunting – the search for the mythical monster ostensibly trawling the depths of the loch, perhaps the best known Scottish legend.
 The Great Glen and Glen Affric provide walkers, climbers, cyclists and mountain bikers exciting terrain for days on end.

-Loch Ness Glamping tantalises visitors with the prospect of staying in ‘Armadillas’.
-BCC Loch Ness Glamping have affectionately called ‘hobbit houses’ for hire; these eco-pods sleep up to three people at a time and offer all modern comforts, such as Wi-Fi and a barbecue area.
+Loch Ness Glamping tantalises visitors with the prospect of staying in ‘Armadillas’, and BCC Loch Ness Glamping have affectionately-called ‘hobbit houses’ for hire.
+These eco-pods sleep up to three people and offer modern comforts such as Wi-Fi and a barbecue area.

 Loch Lomond, West Dunbartonshire

-Loch Lomond is yet another lush outdoors playground for the senses.
+Yet another lush outdoor playground for the senses is glamping in Loch Lomond.
 Britain’s largest lake by surface area, the loch stretches across three council areas and is a highly popular holiday destination due to its proximity to Glasgow, Scotland’s largest city.
 From the peak of Ben Lomond to the dozens of scattered inland islands, waking up in the midst of this scenery will satisfy the die-hard adventurous spirit yet also please the picky traveller.